Table of Contents

 Habits to aid weight maintenance after weight loss

-Many people diet and lose weight to some degree but then ultimately gain it back, with several different factors contributing to variable weight regain between different individuals.(Aronne, 2021) This is still a very active area of research, with various mechanisms of weight regain being proposed(Busetto, 2021a) though counterpoints to many of these proposed mechanisms exist as well.(Martins, 2021) Regardless of the underlying mechanisms, in one systematic review (SR) of studies in adults with at least 3 years follow-up after an obesity intervention, all eight of the studies showed significant weight regain with seven showing continually increasing weight at every follow-up time point.(Nordimo, 2020) This is undesirable for several reasons.
+Many people diet and lose weight to some degree but then ultimately gain it back, with several different factors contributing to variable weight regain between different individuals.(Aronne, 2021) This is still a very active area of research, with various mechanisms of weight regain being proposed(Busetto, 2021a) though counterpoints to many of these proposed mechanisms exist as well.(Martins, 2021) Regardless of the underlying mechanisms, in one systematic review (“SR”) of studies in adults with at least 3 years follow-up after an obesity intervention, all eight of the studies showed significant weight regain with seven showing continually increasing weight at every follow-up time point.(Nordimo, 2020) Other analyses see this as well.(Machado, 2022) This is undesirable for several reasons.
 The obvious ones are that one’s self-esteem may take a hit when progress is lost and any health benefits of getting the extra body fat (“BF”) off may reverse to a degree when weight is regained.

 However, there are additional reasons as well.
 If people diet successfully and become relatively lean prior to gaining the weight back it can lead to fat overshoot where the resultant BF percentage becomes higher than it was prior to dieting in the first place.(Jacquet, 2020) Repetitive weight cycling has also been associated with decreased muscle mass and a higher risk of developing sarcopenia.(Rossi, 2019)

-Note: The underlying mechanism for fat overshoot seems to come from the concept of “partitioning”, where as weight is lost a certain percentage will be lean body mass (“LBM”) and a certain percentage will be BF.
+Note: The underlying mechanism for fat overshoot seems to come from the concept of “partitioning”; when weight is lost a certain percentage will be lean body mass (“LBM”) and a certain percentage will be BF.
 The leaner one becomes the greater the percentage is LBM.
-When weight is regained, BF increases more quickly than LBM, and thus for the body to reach the prior levels of LBM there can be “fat overshoot” where the amount of BF regained actually surpasses the amount of BF there was initially.
-This is one of the reasons I’ve emphasized the importance of resistance training, eating sufficient protein, and losing weight at a reasonable pace, as all of this will help you maintain your LBM while losing fat and thus fat overshooting should be much less likely to occur.
+When weight is regained, BF increases more quickly than LBM, and thus for the body to reach the prior levels of LBM there can be “fat overshoot” where the amount of BF regained actually surpasses the amount of BF that was present initially.
+This is one of the reasons I’ve emphasized the importance of resistance training, eating sufficient protein, and losing weight at a reasonable pace; all of this will help you maintain your LBM while losing BF and thus fat overshooting should be much less likely to occur.

 While studies do show that most people gain weight back, there are obviously some people who successfully keep the extra weight off.
 What separates these individuals from everyone else?
-There have been many studies evaluating this, some recent ones include a SR & meta-analysis of randomized controlled trials implementing behavior change techniques(Ashton, 2020), a study evaluating people who were able to successfully maintain weight loss for five years(Lawlor, 2020), a SR of studies of successful weight loss maintainers in weight control registries(Paixão, 2020), a SR of qualitative studies demonstrating perspectives of successful weight loss maintainers(Spreckley, 2021), as well as analyses in children(van der Heijden, 2018; Jones, 2019).
+There have been many studies evaluating this, some recent ones include a SR/MA of randomized controlled trials implementing behavior change techniques(Ashton, 2020), a study evaluating people who were able to successfully maintain weight loss for five years(Lawlor, 2020), a SR of studies of successful weight loss maintainers in weight control registries(Paixão, 2020), a SR of qualitative studies demonstrating perspectives of successful weight loss maintainers(Spreckley, 2021), a study looking at >6,000 people who successively maintained at least 20 pounds weight loss for 1 year(Phelan, 2022), as well as analyses in children(van der Heijden, 2018; Jones, 2019).

 When reading through this literature a few themes & habits emerge that many successful individuals implement.
 These include: